jh6208/Machine_Learning_Exercises/README.md

 ***4. Assignment_4_SVM:***

 This is a short exercise whose goal is to let newcomers be familiar with the Support Vector Machines' application in classification.
-The majority of the contributions of this assignment is from the textbook "Hands-On Machine Learning with Scikit-Learn and TensorFlow.pdf" by the author Géron A., and its corresponding github repository https://github.com/ageron/handson-ml2.
+The majority of the contributions of this assignment is from the textbook "Hands-On Machine Learning with Scikit-Learn and TensorFlow.pdf", https://www.clc.hcmus.edu.vn/wp-content/uploads/2017/11/Hands_On_Machine_Learning_with_Scikit_Learn_and_TensorFlow.pdf,  by the author Géron A., and its corresponding github repository https://github.com/ageron/handson-ml2.

 * Category: Concept Teachings